-Needs Identification Framework
+Needs Identification Framework (Last updated on: 03 May 2015)

 The Whole of Syria Needs Identification Framework (NIF) kick-off workshop was conducted by SIMAWG in Gaziantep from 7 - 8 of April 2015